nicaa0695/nicaa0695.github.io/_posts/2020-03-12-the_mvc_structure_and_my_real_estate_app.markdown

 `class PropertiesController < ApplicationController`

  ` before_action :set_property, only: [:show, :edit, :update, :destroy]`

  ` before_action :authenticate_account!, only: [:new, :create, :destroy]`

   `def index`

   `@properties = Property.all`

   `end`

- ` def new`
+  `def new`

   `@property = Property.new`

   `end`

   ` end`

 The View component contains things like HTML, CSS, JSON, etc. The view reads what it recieves from the controller but avoids getting involved with the logic.
 The show view generates the HTML which is what the user actually sees on their screen once everything is done.
 Here's an example of what a view might look like, in this case, a form for the user to fill out:

 `<%= form_with(model: property, local: true) do |form| %>`

   `<% render "layouts/validation", item: @property %>`

  `<div class="field">`

   `<%= form.label :address %>`

   `<%= form.text_field :address %>`

   `</div>`

- ` <div class="field">`
+ `<div class="field">`

   `<%= form.label :price %>`

   `<%= form.number_field :price %>`

- ` </div>`
+ `</div>`

  `<% end %>`

  I had to spend some extra time really getting to know this pattern and I'm glad I did because the more I practice coding and building apps, the easier each one seems to be.
 Otherwise, everything would be so unorganized and we probably wouldn't enjoy coding as much as we do now.
 Even though software development is all about problem solving and mostly banging our heads against the wall, it's nice to have systems like this to help us focus on solving those problems, building apps quickly, and increasing productivity.
-Cheers to learning, growing, and coding!
+Cheers to learning, growning, and coding!

  ![](https://www.salesforce.org/wp-content/uploads/2016/03/Girls-Who-Code.png)